 - Career Planning & Development Guidebook: A comprehensive guide for career development created by our team

-- Notre Dame Graduate School Professional Development Checklist
+- Imagine Ph.D.
+Individual Development Plan and Notre Dame Graduate School Professional Development Checklist

-- "Job Tracker" Excel File with several tabs that utilize different approaches such as the LAMP Method (From "The 2-Hour Job Search" by Steve Dalton)
+- "Job Tracker" Planner - Several tabs that utilize different approaches such as the LAMP Method (From "The 2-Hour Job Search" by Steve Dalton)

 - Imagine Phd: Geared toward (but not exclusive to) Humanities and Social Science graduate students.
 Includes interests, skills, and values assessments, as well as the ability to connect your results to information with15 relevant job families.
 Significant resources are also available for learning about each job family.
 Includes a "My Plan" feature to organize your academic and career goals throughout your time at Notre Dame